Partial exams (KS)

 Creating a partial exam in Canvas

 A partial exam in Canvas can consist of different types of tasks or automatically assessed questions (quiz), in the same way as a digital exam.
 Do you want help creating your examination in Canvas?
-Contact email@example.com for supervision or try KTH's guides for how examining tasks are created in Canva.
-Links to the guides are collected on the page Before examination in Canvas .
+Contact firstname.lastname@example.org for supervision or try KTH's guides for how examining tasks are created in Canva.
+Links to the guides are collected on the page Before examination – checklist for Canvas .

 Unpublish course material